 For any Detailed Work Activity (DWA) defined in the O*NET database, we define its Automation Index ($AI$) as the probability that the activity will be fully automated and stripped of human involvement by LLMs and related autonomous agents within the next 1 to 3 years.
 Let $T_i \in \{0, 1, 2, 3\}$ denote the consensus technical capability score for the $i$-th DWA, and $R_i \in \{1, 2, 3, 4, 5\}$ denote its corresponding business risk score.
 The Automation Index is calculated via a piecewise mapping function $f(T_i, R_i)$, formulated as follows:

-Crucially, these discrete adoption thresholds constitute a formal Bounding Analysis.
-Following Agrawal, Gans, and Goldfarb \cite{agrawal2019artificial}, we posit that while artificial intelligence drastically reduces the ``cost of prediction'' and generation, it does not inherently lower---and may even increase---the ``cost of judgment.''
-We observe automation adoption as a profit-maximizing decision under uncertainty.
-Let an enterprise's marginal benefit of predicting/generating via AI for task $i$ be $MB(T_i)$, and the expected liability penalty of a hallucination be $E[L|R_i]$.
-The socially optimal adoption rate $AI^*$ is bounded by the First-Order Condition where marginal productivity gains equal marginal compliance costs: $MB'(T_i) = \frac{\partial E[L|R_i]}{\partial AI}$.
-Because legal frameworks governing high-risk environments ($R_i \ge 4$) often enforce \textit{Strict Liability} \cite{shavell1980strict}, asymmetric tail-risk penalties are imposed (i.e., $E[L|R=4] \gg E[L|R=3]$).
-Therefore, the optimal adoption boundary structurally degrades into discrete regulatory regimes.
-The $0.3$, $0.5$, and $0.7$ discrete boundaries serve as predefined heuristic boundary conditions representing these endogenous equilibrium states where the legal necessity of a ``Human-in-the-Loop'' reviewer offsets the remaining liability deficit.
-We explicitly acknowledge that these exact values act as open-source parameters for future macroeconomic modeling; researchers can dynamically calibrate these weights utilizing granular corporate actuarial and insurance settlement data.
-Rather than asserting absolute numerical finality, our matrix prioritizes modeling the structural, catastrophic step-function decay of algorithmic utility when confronted with strict institutional liability.
+These discrete adoption thresholds constitute a formal Bounding Analysis.
+Following Agrawal, Gans, and Goldfarb \cite{agrawal2019artificial}, we posit that while artificial intelligence sharply reduces the ``cost of prediction'' and generation, it does not lower the ``cost of judgment'' and may in fact raise it.
+We frame automation adoption as a profit-maximizing decision under uncertainty.
+Let an enterprise's marginal benefit of predicting or generating via AI for task $i$ be $MB(T_i)$, and let the expected liability penalty of a hallucination be $E[L|R_i]$.
+The socially optimal adoption rate $AI^*$ is bounded by the first-order condition where marginal productivity gains equal marginal compliance costs: $MB'(T_i) = \frac{\partial E[L|R_i]}{\partial AI}$.
+Because legal frameworks governing high-risk environments ($R_i \ge 4$) often enforce \textit{Strict Liability} \cite{shavell1980strict}, asymmetric tail-risk penalties apply, with $E[L|R=4] \gg E[L|R=3]$.
+The optimal adoption boundary therefore degrades into discrete regulatory regimes.
+The $0.3$, $0.5$, and $0.7$ thresholds serve as heuristic boundary conditions for these endogenous equilibrium states, where the legal necessity of a ``Human-in-the-Loop'' reviewer offsets the residual liability.
+We treat these values as open-source parameters for future macroeconomic modeling; subsequent work can recalibrate them against granular corporate actuarial and insurance settlement data.
+Rather than claiming numerical finality, our matrix models the structural step-function decay of algorithmic utility when it meets strict institutional liability.

 The construction of this dual-factor matrix is not a simple arithmetic decay but a reflection of asymmetric risk tolerance principles deeply rooted in behavioral economics and management decision theory.
 It is characterized by three core logical pillars: